Resources

 Close Up Of Open Book 256467

-The Plan identifies risk factors that have the greatest impact on an individual's health and wellbeing and recommends actions they can take which will address their personal risk.
+The Plan identifies the risk factors that have the greatest impact on an individual's health and wellbeing and recommends actions they can take which will address their personal risk.
 The Plan empowers individuals to feel more in control of their health and wellbeing enabling them to make informed decisions which lead directly to improvements in quality of health and life.
 The Plan captures, monitors and measures the progress of individuals in meeting their identified health and wellbeing goals.

 Individuals have an initial assessment of their health and wellbeing which is used as a baseline to monitor any change over a 12 week programme.
 An action plan is developed to address the personal risk issues which have been identified.
 We provide a programme of advice, support and activity sessions to address the identified risks.
-This is implemented by a Wellbeing Support Worker or Wellbeing Buddy volunteers on a weekly basis either 1 to 1 or in group sessions.
+This is implemented by a Wellbeing Facilitator or Wellbeing Buddy volunteers on a weekly basis either 1 to 1 or in group sessions.

 Brooke Lark Ntzoilvzuog Unsplash